IHTSDO/snomed-publish/client/rdfs-export-main/README.md

 #RDF Schema Generator

 Command line tool for converting a version of Snomed into RDF Schema RDF/XML.
-For more information on implementation, see the [Import Export library].
+For more information on implementation, see the [Import Export library](/lib/importexport).

 ###Building
 You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.
 To build the distribution, enter the root project directory (two up from this folder) and type:

     mvn clean package